 - Butter.
 Use room temperature (softened) butter in this recipe.
 If you’re dairy-free use a dairy-free butter meant for baking.

 - Egg.
 One egg helps hold the batter together and creates a soft cookie.
-This recipe hasn’t been tested with an egg-replacer.

 Both chocolate chips and chopped nuts are lovely additions to these cookies.